Circesium: Antiquity

 A Roman military station likely existed in this location as early as 256 AD as the place is listed in King Shapur I's (r.
 240–270) inscription at the Ka'ba-ye Zartosht, among towns taken from the Romans in 256 during the second Roman campaign.
 Later, having reverted to Roman hands, Emperor Diocletian (r.
 284–286) further enforced Circesium into a strongly fortified outpost on the far eastern frontier of the empire, in order to improve the defensive capabilities against the Sasanians.
 Circesium was ceded to the Sasanids by Emperor Jovian (r.
 363–364) in a treaty signed in 363.

 In early 363, during his ill-fated Sasanian campaign, Emperor Julian (r.
 361–363) moved through Circesium and crossed the Khabur River by using a pontoon bridge.
 According to contemporary sources, the cenotaph of Emperor Gordian III (who had been killed during his own Sasanian campaign of 244), was still visible at Zaitha (which was located nearby Circesium) when Julian and his army moved through the area.

 It was again restored to the Romans and according to the Notitia Dignitatum, Circesium was the headquarter of Legio IV Parthica until the 5th century.
 The fortress of Circenium was restored and extended by Emperor Justinian I (r.
 527–565) during his efforts "to reorganize the system of border protection at the beginning of his reign".
 Joseph Wiesehöfer / Encyclopædia Iranica notes that this might have been one of the reasons why Sasanian King Khosrow I (r.
 531–579), during his offensive in 540, decided to invade the Roman Empire further to the north, "along the western bank of the Euphrates".
 Circesium, due to these reorganization efforts by Justinian I, eventually became the garrison site of a dux.

 In 573, during Khosrow I's offensive during the Byzantine–Sasanian War of 572–591, the Sasanian King ordered General Adarmahan to cross the Euphrates near Circesium in order to attack the eastern Byzantine provinces from there.
 In 580, Circesium was turned into the garrison base for Emperor Maurice's offensive during the Byzantine–Sasanian War of 572–591.
 During the flight of Khosrow II (r.
-590–628) in 590, the latter was briefly sheltered by the Byzantine garrison commander of Circesium, Probus, before moving to Hierapolis.
+590–628) in 590 from Sasanian territory during the rebellion of Bahram Chobin, he was briefly sheltered by the Byzantine garrison commander of Circesium, Probus, before moving to Hierapolis.